 How do I compare paid VPNs to a free Edge extension?

 Compare factors like server count, speed, encryption strength, kill switch, no-logs policy, platform coverage, and price.
 Paid VPNs typically offer stronger security, broader coverage, and more consistent performance.
+Edge vpn mod apk risks, legality, and safe, legitimate alternatives for 2026 VPN users

 Are there privacy-centric Edge extensions I should consider first?